rharmonson/rharmonson.github.io/pages/2017/cos7inst.md

 ```

 {% include note.html content="
 When using `timedatectl set-time you may` you may receive an error `Failed to set time: Automatic time synchronization is enabled` if chronyd is in use.
-If the system time or date is off, the next section."
+If the system time or date is off, see the next section."
 %}

 ### chronyd